MustafaAkipek/MustafaAkipek/README.md

 # 💫 About Me:
 I am a computer engineer who loves to solve problems and learn new algorithms.
-I regularly practice on Hackerrank and Leetcode, and I am currently working on Go(lang) programming language.
+I regularly practice on Hackerrank and Leetcode.
 This is my GitHub profile where I share my projects and code.

 # 💻 Tech Stack: